holisticagency/decouple/README.md

 The Randomizer `random()` method returns an integer from a `mt_rand()` call.

-The FrozenRandomizer `random()` method returns the value passed to the constructor.
+The Frozen\Randomizer `random()` method returns the value passed to the constructor.

 ```php
 $random = new Randomizer();